Multi-robot informative path planning

 Coalition formation by multiple robots for task completion

-Due to complex nature of the real-world tasks, multiple robots need to work together towards accomplishing them.
+Due to the complex nature of the real-world tasks, multiple robots need to work together towards accomplishing them.
 We are looking at the problem of partitioning a set of n robots into m coalitions so that these coalitions can be assigned to m tasks.
 The objective of the robots is to minimize the cost of moving from their initial locations to the positions, where the tasks are located.

 Modular Robotics: Configuration Formation & Locomotion Learning